enriclluelles/route_translator/README.md

 It started as a fork of the awesome [translate_routes](https://github.com/raul/translate_routes) plugin by [Raúl Murciano](https://github.com/raul).

-Right now it works with all the different flavours of rails 3-4 (3.2, 4.0, 4.1, 4.2).
+Right now it works with Rails 5.0